 It has an effect in the following ways:

 4. It has an immunosuppressive effect, reducing the formation of lymphocytes and eosinophils.
-Large doses cause involution of the lymphoid tissue.
+Large doses cause involution of lymphoid tissue.

 6. Suppresses the formation of antibodies.